 My 6 month long USA fieldwork ended in September 2014 and I must say, it was quite an adventure!

 My plane landed in the cold Chicago on the 28th of April.
-First item on the program was attending the African Painted Dog conference in Brookfield Zoo, Chicago, were I had the pleasure to meet numerous zoo keepers, veterinarians and researchers all, like me, with a special interest in this incredible species.
+First item on the program was attending the African Painted Dog conference in Brookfield Zoo, Chicago, where I had the pleasure of meeting numerous zookeepers, veterinarians and researchers all, like me, with a special interest in this incredible species.

 Together with one of the IBREAM Directors, Monique Paris, I presented our African wild dog research project.
-Our project is supported by the African wild dog Species Survival Plan and it was great to hear all that positive feedback after the presentation.
-During the conference, I realized that not only the free-living African wild dog population is in distress but also part of the captive population, and that in fact techniques such as artificial insemination, could help sustain this population more than I initially thought.
+Our project is supported by the African wild dog Species Survival Plan, and it was great to hear all that positive feedback after the presentation.
+During the conference, I realized that not only the free-living African wild dog population is in distress but also part of the captive population and, that techniques such as artificial insemination, could help sustain this population more than I initially thought.

 After a busy but very successful first set of sample collections, we headed to Topeka, the capital City of Kansas.